BioplatformsAustralia/bpaotu/README.md

   Ensure that other keys have a value set so the page will work (dummy values are fine).
 Worth mentioning is the SKIP_WARMCACHE key.
 If this is set to `yes` then the cache warming steps will be skipped when the server is started, which is very helpful for development.

+- If testing OAuth then the relevant keys must be provided.
+Otherwise set ENABLE_AUTH=0 to bypass this locally and be logged in as a fake user.

 - Generate `./.env`.
 This should contain `KEY=value` lines.
 See `./.env.template` for keys.
   This must have valid `POSTGRES_USER`, `POSTGRES_PASSWORD` and `REDIS_PASSWORD` values.